vercel/turborepo/contributing.md

 cargo nextest run
 ```

-For the test cases you need to run `yarn` to install some node_modules.
+For the test cases you need to run `pnpm` to install some node_modules.
 See [troubleshooting][] for solutions to common problems.

 You can also create a little demo app and run